 Embroidery Designs for a 4×4 Hoop

-If you’re wanting to purchase designs, Creative Fabrica is a good place to start.
+If you want to purchase designs, Creative Fabrica is a good place to start.
 They have a monthly subscription where you can download an unlimited number of their 10,000+ embroidery designs.
-Other 4×4-hoop friendly websites are Etsy, Embroidery Library, and Embroidery Designs to name just a few!

 In-the-Hoop Designs for a 4×4 Hoop

-If you’re wanting to make small ITH designs (for example, small coasters, felties, or even Christmas ornaments), here’s a list of where to find in-the-hoop designs.
+If you want to make small ITH designs (for example, small coasters, felties, or even Christmas ornaments), here’s a list of where to find in-the-hoop designs.

 That being said, I think Kreative Kiwi has one of the best selections of small (and lots of free) ITH designs for a 4×4 hoop.
 There are hundreds of options you can stitch!